adamws/kicad-kbplacer/README.md

 ![plugin-icon-on-toolbar](resources/plugin-icon-on-toolbar.png)

 or selecting it from `Tools -> External Plugins` menu.
-For more details about plugin usage see [How to use from KiCad](#how-to-use-from-kicad) section.
+For more details about plugin usage see [Use from KiCad](#how-to-use-from-kicad) section.

 <!-- TOC --><a name="installation-as-kicad-package"></a>
 ### As python package